 Most people have questions and below is a list of questions we have received over the years.
 If you don’t find what you are looking for, please contact us and we will add that information.

-For your first visit, whether it is at our office or by phone or internet, we will be reviewing your completed medical forms (accessible via our secure HIPAA-compliant web-based patient portal), recent medical tests (if applicable), current food intake, medical history, health concerns, dietary supplement use, and your desired health outcomes.
+For your first visit, whether it is at our office or by phone* or internet, we will be reviewing your completed medical forms (accessible via our secure HIPAA-compliant web-based patient portal), recent medical tests (if applicable), current food intake, medical history, health concerns, dietary supplement use, and your desired health outcomes.
 Together, we will devise a plan for moving forward.
-While specific recommendations and directives may be given at your first appointment, our initial consultation is typically an interview style appointment.
-This session lasts 1 hour.
+While specific recommendations and directives may be given at your first appointment, our initial consultation is typically an interview style appointment. *Phone consults are not covered by insurance plans.

 Registered Dietitian Nutritionists (RDNs) are healthcare providers with the most intensive training and experience necessary to provide nutrition services to individuals seeking medical nutrition therapy or preventive nutrition counseling.
 RDNs regularly utilize Medical Nutrition Therapy (MNT), which is the plan, or set of steps, incorporating current professional knowledge and research that clearly define the level, content, and frequency of nutrition care that is appropriate for a disease or health condition.
 Medical Nutrition Therapy begins with the nutritional assessment of a client by a Registered Dietitian Nutritionist, followed by a medically prescribed nutrition therapy based on standard protocols.
 RDNs are food and nutrition experts who have met the following criteria to earn the RDN credential: